aixplain/aiXplain/README.md

 Pull requests are welcome!

 ## Note
-The aiXtend python package was renamed to aiXplain from the release v0.1.1.
+The aixtend python package was renamed to aixplain from the release v0.1.1.